Tote Ireland

-Tote Ireland is an Irish gambling company headquartered in The Curragh, County Kildare which is the largest pool betting operator in Ireland.
-Its main product is sports betting.
-Founded in 1932, it has responsibility for the operation of Tote retail outlets across all 26 racecourses in Ireland.
-Since 1945, it has been owned by Horse Racing Ireland, formerly known as the Racing Board.
+Tote Ireland is an Irish gambling company founded in 1929.
+It operates Ireland’s largest online pool betting website.
+Its product offering also includes sports betting.
+Business operations are led from its headquarters in Kildare.

+Since 1945, Tote Ireland has been owned by Horse Racing Ireland, formerly known as the Racing Board.
+It has responsibility for the operation of Tote retail outlets across all 24 racecourses in Ireland.

 In April 2020, Tote Ireland entered into a seven-year strategic partnership with British gambling company, The Tote.
+In the same year, Tote Ireland became a member of the newly created World Tote Association, along with 20 other Tote operators from around the world.